Advice on blood pressure monitors

 Calculate average blood pressure

 To top it all off, there are even blood pressure monitors available that can calculate the average blood pressure immediately during the measurement.
 But it doesn't stop here.
 The monitor doesn't simply calculate an average, but it calculates various averages.
 Think of the average value of the last 7 morning and evening measurements.
 This is often an average that doctors are interested in.
-These measurements are always performed at the same time and give a clear picture of the morning and evening blood pressure.
+These measurements are always performed at the same time and give a clear picture of the blood pressure.

 Good to know